 The financial statements have been prepared in accordance with Corporations Act 2001 and with the recognition and measurement principles of all applicable Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board.
 It contains the disclosures that are mandatory under the following Accounting Standards:

 AASB 101: Presentation of Financial statements

 AASB 107: Cash Flow Statements

-AASB 108: Accounting Policies, Changes in Accounting Estimates and Errors
+AASB 108: Accounting Policies, Changes in Accounting Estimates and Errors b.
+Changes in accounting policies, disclosure, standards and interpretations

 AASB 1054: Australian Additional Disclosures